 Research Scientist

-I design rigorous research programs and translate complex data into clear, decision-ready insight.
-Corporate strategy and political science.
+I design rigorous research and translate complex data into clear, decision-ready insight — driving strategy and powering the marketing built on it.
+Reputation marketing and political science.

 Experience